 Year of China 2011-2012

-Brown will be hosting the Year of China in the academic year 2011-2012 with the intention of exploring the rich culture, economy, and politics of Greater China, both through the lens of the present day and through an investigation of its past.
-For aditional information, click here.
+Brown hosted the Year of China in the academic year 2011-2012 which explored the rich culture, economy, and politics of Greater China, both through the lens of the present day and through an investigation of its past.
+For additional information, click here.